 The insurance company will try to get you to settle as quickly as possible.
 Many times, the amount of money may be tempting, however, taking the initial settlement will likely prevent the possibility of any additional recovery.

-The insurance company’s purpose, in this quick settle technique, is to avoid responsibility for future medical expenses, lost wages and other damages that are likely to develop.
+The Fran Haasch Law Group has many years of professional legal experience working on a wide variety of auto accident cases and have seen all kinds of unique situations play out.
+What we have learned is that the insurance company’s purpose, in this quick settle technique, is to avoid responsibility for future medical expenses, lost wages and other damages that are likely to develop.
 This is a trap which an injured person needs to avoid.
 When a person is injured in an auto accident, it very often takes months to completely assess the person’s injuries.
 At that point, the person may need surgery or other extensive treatment.
 The injuries may leave the person permanently disabled even after corrective surgery.
 Therefore, the true value of a claim can only be assessed after a firm prognosis has been established by a physician, chiropractor, or surgeon.
 Florida has a strict window of time in which a lawsuit may be filed on an automobile accident claim.
 There is absolutely no need to rush to a settlement with any insurance company.
 By settling too soon, you may regret it if/when your injuries become progressively worse.